 Do you want to find a gift that keeps on giving?
 A monthly subscription box would be such a nice gift to receive.
 There are so many options to choose from, like coffee, chocolate, and fitness options, just to name a few.

-Donuts, cookies, brownies, cupcakes, a fresh loaf of dessert bread- I’m salivating just thinking about it.
+Cookies, brownies, cupcakes, a fresh loaf of dessert bread- I’m salivating just thinking about it.
 Feed the teachers.
 I promise, they won’t turn down food, especially some from a local bakery.
+Send in a box of donuts they can share in the break room, or a special treat, just for them.

 A Delivery Service Subscription